CleverCloud/documentation/content/doc/ci-cd/gitlab.md

 ### Deploy from a self-hosted GitLab instance

-You can use pipeline components to deploy from a self-hosted GitLab instance, by including it as a project and mirroring the Pipeline repository.
+You can use pipeline components to deploy from a self-hosted GitLab instance, by including it as a project and mirroring the pipeline repository.
 Follow [GitLab documentation](https://docs.gitlab.com/ee/ci/components/#use-a-gitlabcom-component-in-a-self-managed-instance) to get full instructions.

 #### Deploy directly from Heptapod